SAAB Tutoring Program

 The Tutoring Program now uses Ocelot (beta) to request tutors.
 Follow the link below to find courses with available tutors and send a request.

 Saab Tutors are students too— you will be most successful in setting up appointments with them if you give them as much advance notice as possible.
 If you would like to request a tutor, Go To Ocelot to browse available courses.
 Email firstname.lastname@example.org if you have any questions, or to request a tutor in a course that is not currently on Ocelot.

 If you have excelled in a course, are motivated by its material, and feel like you can communicate that material to others, consider applying to become a tutor.
 The full job description is posted below.
 Fill out the relevant application below, get it signed by your professor (either in person or by e-signature) and email it to email@example.com or return it to the Tutoring Documents Folder outside the SAAB Office.
 The SAAB office is located adjacent to the Templeton Foyer.

 Resources for Tutors

 The SAAB office is located on the main (2nd) floor of Templeton, next to the Council Chamber.

 Disclaimer: SAAB Tutoring is not a program that professors can require you to participate in any form.
 A professor may suggest you get a tutor, but they cannot require you get tutoring through SAAB as part of your grade or as a requirement for a class.
-Nor is SAAB Tutoring a replacement for the Math Skills Center, Writing Center, Physics Help Center, or Chemistry Help Center.
-All of these centers are there to help you with those specific subjects and are available every week.
-If you need help in one of these subject areas it is usually best for you to attend one of these centers and then if you need additional help, come get a SAAB tutor.
+Nor is SAAB Tutoring a replacement for the Symbolic and Quantitative Reasoning Center (SQRC) or the Writing Center.
+Both of these centers are there to help you with those specific subjects and are available during regular weekly hours.
+Students with questions in these subjects may wish to consider visiting one of these resources before contacting a SAAB Tutor.